 The four-year doctor of dental medicine (DMD) program prepares students to provide comprehensive care to a diverse patient population.
 The program emphasizes health promotion and disease prevention for all patients, and prepares students to provide treatment that meets the individual needs of the patient using the best scientific evidence available.

-Earn a certificate in Dental Hygiene or a Bachelor's Degree.
+Earn an Associate of Science in Dental Hygiene or a Bachelor's Degree.
 Pitt’s Dental Hygiene Program is the only dental hygiene program in Pennsylvania that is located within an accredited dental school, a major research university and is part of a major medical center.

 The Advanced Standing Program places graduates of foreign dental programs as third-year students at the School of Dental Medicine.
 Students are required to complete the third- and fourth-year curriculum with other DMD students at the school